 Improves blood sugar control.
 Dried fruits, like raisins, dates and prunes are low to medium on the glycemic index meaning that they should not spike blood sugar after eating.
 This is partly due to their high fiber and natural fructose content.
 But also, antioxidants found in grape skins and other dried fruits protect the pancreas against inflammation and oxidative stress.
 Insulin is produced in the pancreas.

 Reduces risk of cardiovascular disease.
 Consuming dried fruit has been associated with reducing blood pressure.
-Also, the phenolic antioxidants in dried fruits have been associated with decreasing inflammatory markers and lowering LDL (“bad”) cholesterol.
+Also, the phenolic antioxidants in dried fruits have been associated with decreasing inflammatory markers and lowering VLDL (“bad”) cholesterol.

 LET’S TALK ABOUT SUGARS

 Not only are all the nutrients condensed in dried fruit compared to fresh fruit, but so are the naturally-occurring sugars including glucose and fructose.
 Too much sugar from any food can contribute to many diseases.
 So it’s important to eat dried fruits in moderation.
 A great way to do this is to incorporate them with other nutritious foods to enhance the dish.
 Combine them with nuts in a trail mix or add to salads.

 If you are trying to cut back on carbs and sugars (I’m looking at you, my ketogenic or keto-curious friends), don’t assume dried fruit isn’t for you.
 Dried coconut is the dried fruit for you.
 Per 28g serving, there are 7g of carbs, but 5g of those carbs are fiber and only 2g are naturally occurring sugars.

 Some dried fruits may be sweetened to preserve and balance flavour.
 While some dried fruits add high fructose corn syrup, refined sugars or artificial sweeteners, our organic dried cranberries and blueberries are sweetened with organic apple juice.